cnbbooks/lfe-sicp/ch2/exercises-6.md

 #### Exercise 2.22

-Louis Reasoner tries to rewrite the first square-list procedure of exercise 2.21 so that it evolves an iterative process:
+Louis Reasoner tries to rewrite the first square-list function of exercise 2.21 so that it evolves an iterative process:

 ```lisp
 (defun square-list (items)